rish312/Stock-price-prediction/README.md

 ## 🏆 Conclusion

-Among the models assessed, **AdaBoostRegressor** and **LSTM** emerged as the top performers, showcasing low RMSE, MAE, and MAPE values.
+Among the models assessed, **LSTM** emerged as the top performers, showcasing low RMSE, MAE, and MAPE values.
 These metrics suggest that these algorithms effectively capture the underlying trends and patterns in the stock price data, making them reliable for prediction tasks.

 While some models demonstrated solid predictive capabilities, others, such as **Support Vector Regression (SVR)** and **KNeighborsRegressor**, recorded higher RMSE and MAE values.
 This indicates that these algorithms may yield acceptable predictions on average but are susceptible to significant errors in certain scenarios, emphasizing the need for careful model selection for stock price predictions.